SAP-samples/abap-exercises-codejam/exercises/ex1/README.md

 5. You should get a 400 error because now your service is expecting a URL parameter to determine what it needs to do.
 <br>![](/exercises/ex1/images/01_02_0050.png)

-6. Go to the URL in the browser windown and add the parameter as shown.
+6. Go to the URL in the browser window and add the parameter as shown.
 <br>![](/exercises/ex1/images/01_02_0060.png)

 7. Now you should once again get the “Hello World!“.